jdjakub/phd-thesis/ch-bl.md

 We also noticed that we would not get very far if all our progress in-system could be wiped clean by losing our browser tab.
 Our platform, sitting within the Unix paradigm (Section\ \ref{the-unix-paradigm}), does not provide *persistence* out of the box, so we had to implement a mechanism in the substrate.
 We walk the state graph from the root node and discover a spanning tree, specially marking cyclic or double-parent references.
 We then serialise this into a JSON file which we can load by undoing the process.
 This is reminiscent of the image-based persistence in Smalltalk, though it is frustratingly manual.
 Nevertheless, it was critical to patch this unfortunate aspect of the platform and this was enough to do so.

-Even though \ac{JS} is a high-level language, we consider this substrate low-level *relative* to the platform below it.
-"Avoid Boilerplate" (Force\ \ref{avoid-bp}) gave us several ideas for convenient features of a smarter state model, but "Escape The Platform" (Force\ \ref{escape-plaf}) urged us to press ahead without them and see if we needed them later.
+\ac{JS} is a "high-level" language, but this is *relative* to the conventional "ground" reference point of the *hardware* as the lowest level.
+However, the "lowest level" of interest to us is *our* platform, which in this case is not hardware but \ac{JS}.
+Therefore, measuring from \ac{JS} as the reference point, we consider this substrate low-level *relative* to it.
+In other words, the gap between our substrate and \ac{JS} is very small.
+It could have been otherwise; "Avoid Boilerplate" (Force\ \ref{avoid-bp}) gave us several ideas for convenient features of a smarter state model, but "Escape The Platform" (Force\ \ref{escape-plaf}) urged us to press ahead without them and see if we needed them later.
 Appendix\ \ref{bl-trivia} contains these details.

 ### Designing the Instruction Set
 While the "data" half of the substrate may be easy to inherit from the platform, the "code" half is typically not.
 Simply including an interpreter for source code in \ac{JS} is not an option; this would embed a reliance on a strings and parsing in the core of the system, against our desire for Explicit Structure.